-Thanks for joining us this month on “The RealVantage Podcast.
-Make sure to visit our website, realvantage.co where you can sign up to join our investment community and start building your global real estate portfolio today.
-If you found value in this show, we would appreciate a rating on iTunes and do share this with your friends and fellow investors.
+Thanks for joining us this month on the RealVantage podcast.
+Make sure to visit our website realvantage.co, where you can sign up to join our investment community and start building your global real estate portfolio today.
+If you found value in this show, we'd appreciate a rating on iTunes, and do share this with your friends and fellow investors.
 Be sure to tune in next month for our next episode.

 Sign Up at RealVantage